Overview

 Designing pop-ups that actually support.

-My initial approach was straightforward: after completing a task, a pop-up would appear with a positive message like "Great job!"
+My initial approach was straightforward: after completing a task, a pop-up would display a positive message like "Great job!"
+Below is what FigmaMake initially generated.
+It wasn't decorative, but rather a functional prototype for the pop-up interaction.
+However, the first iterations featured messaging that was too generic and bland.

 | Final Designs